 This covers any manufacturing faults but does not include claims for damage.
 All double-glazed units have a ten year warranty covering any defective sealed units.

 If you have questions, relating to any warranties on your new home please call our Customer Service team who will be happy to advise.
+To find the details, visit our website: countrysidehomes.com/contact-us

 Your 2-year warranty